 Dubai is a worldwide flight hub and if you are a frequent traveller, chances are you’ll be spending a layover there sooner or later.
-With so much to do and so little time in a flight layover… What should you do in Dubai in one day?2
+But what should you do in Dubai in one day?2

 The first thing you can do to make the most out of your layover in Dubai is extend it.
 Depending on your final destination, Emirates allows you to choose between different layover times.

 Whenever possible, be smart about choosing the one that allows you for a decent layover during the day.
 You won’t be seeing nothing of Dubai in 4 hours or if your flight leaves at 6am!

 We booked a flight that landed in Dubai around 8am while our next flight to Bangkok was only at 11pm.
 We did this on purpose so that we could have the maximum of day hours as possible.
 Even counting with airport times, this gave us a good 12 hours to explore the city.

 Why fly Emirates